YINI-lang/YINI-spec/YINI-Specification.md

 |_none_| Raw String     | Raw (default) if no prefix is used |
 | R _(optional and has no functional effect)_   | Raw String     | No escapes, preserves text exactly (default) |
 | C    | Classic String | Supports escape sequences like `\n`, `\t` |

-**Note:**  Prefix R is optional and has no functional effect — raw strings are the default.
+Prefix R is optional and has no functional effect — raw strings are the default.

-YINI has three types of string literals — Raw, Classic, and Triple-quoted — each designed to help express text clearly and appropriately in different situations, whether for escape handling, whitespace normalization, or multi-line content.
+YINI defines two string behaviors and two delimiter forms:
+- Raw behavior: escape sequences are not interpreted.
+- Classic behavior: escape sequences are interpreted.
+- Single-line quoted form: `'...'` or `"..."`.
+- Triple-quoted form: `"""..."""`.

+Combining these gives Raw Strings, Classic Strings, Raw Triple-Quoted Strings, and C-Triple-Quoted Strings.

 String literals in YINI **MUST be enclosed** in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""` — even in lenient mode.
 You MAY use whichever is preferred or most appropriate for the context.